By being PCI DSS compliant, you will protect your three most important assets, your brand, your customers and your cash flow. You will benefit by:

 - Service Code

-PCI DSS requirements are applicable if a Primary Account Number (PAN) is stared, processed. or nsmitted.
-If a PAN is not stored, processed. or transmitted, PCI DSS requirements do not apply.
-Therefore if your company stores or transfers the PAN (Primary Account Number) which is usually the 16 digit credit card number itself in any way, even if it is only to transmit it directly to areal time payment gateway, or perhaps restore it in someway, then your business must be PCI OSS compliant certified in IN own right.
+PCI DSS requirements are applicable if a Primary Account Number (PAN) is stored, processed or transmitted.
+If a PAN is not stored, processed or transmitted, PCI DSS requirements do not apply.
+Therefore if your company stores or transfers the PAN (Primary Account Number) which is usually the 16 digit credit card number itself in any way, even if it is only to transmit it directly to a real-time payment gateway, or perhaps restore it in some way, then your business must be PCI DSS compliant certified in its own right.

 The applicable PCI DSS criteria is as follows:

-Level 1 Visa and MasterCard World Wide transactions totalling 6 million anti up, per year, anti any merchants who have experienced a data breach.
+Level 1 Visa and MasterCard World Wide transactions totalling 6 million per year, and any merchants who have experienced a data breach.

 Level 2 Visa and MasterCard transactions totalling 1 million to 6 million per year.

 Level 3 Visa and MasterCard e-commerce transactions totalling 20 to 1 million per year.

 Level 4 Visa and MasterCard e-commerce transactions totalling 1 to 20.000 per year.

 PCI DSS is an abbreviation for Payment Card Industry Data Security Standard.
 Organisations processing, storing and/or transmitting credit card details must be PCI-DSS compliant.
 Compliance is achieved by undertaking two tasks depending on your transaction volumes.
 These tasks could include an annual on-site audit a quarterly vulnerability scan or a self-assessment questionnaire.